hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/only-software-tutorial.md

 Automation: Let the other things edit themselves in response.

-So compartmentalization is not needing to edit multiple things, automation is having our tool do these chained/dependancy/systematic edits for us.
-Often they are exactly the kind of repetative and systemetizable edits that tools are very good at doing.
+So compartmentalization prevents us from needing to edit multiple things.
+Automation, on the other hand, is having our tool do chained/dependency/systematic edits for us.
+Often they are exactly the kind of repetitive, predictable edits that tools are very good at doing.

-Many IDE's, like visual studio code or JetBrains Rider, have refactor options, and one of these options is renaming a variable.
+Many IDE's, like visual studio code or JetBrains Rider, have refactor code options.
+One of these options is renaming a variable.
 Let the IDE go find all and replace.
 Don't do that by hand.
 You are doing one thing: renaming a variable.
 Don't go finding and re-typing it 30 times, that's stupid.
 Change one thing to change one thing.

 # Isolate Unlinked Elements
-Yes, this is repeating "compartmentalize" above.
-But that section is about the workflow, which and you use this structure to acheive.
-I want to elaborate futher on the structure.
+This point is repeating "compartmentalize".
+But that section is about the workflow.
+I want to elaborate further on the structure.

-Try to separate elements from each other when they are not inheirently linked.
+Try to separate elements from each other when they are not inherently linked.
 Separate layers for your stencils, colors, and inks in that digital painting.
 Separate buses/groups for your different audio sections in your DAW (I don't do music, but I edit radio.
 Separating background, voice over, foley, etc) from each other so I can edit them more coherently.

 Separate your input systems and your animation systems.
 Separate your player input code from your player movement code.
 Even when they always go together, it's nice to edit and work with this *very different* problems in *different locations*.
 This way you can apply different solutions to them without everything getting tied up in a big mess.